Bimanual High-Density EMG Control for In-Home Mobile Manipulation by Users with Quadriplegia: Supplementary Material

 \subsection{Data Collection Details}

-During data collection, the user performs gestures using a cueing-based protocol.
+During data collection, the user performs gestures using a cue-based protocol.
 Each trial begins with a visual cue indicating the next gesture for 3 seconds, followed by a 5-second hold period during which the user attempts to perform the gesture.
 To account for variable reaction times, we use the final 4 seconds of each hold period as training data.
 At the beginning of each session, the user performs each gesture once at maximum voluntary contraction (MVC) to initialize an RMS-based calibration.

-EMG signals are processed using a 20~Hz high-pass filter and a 60~Hz notch filter to remove motion artifacts and powerline noise.
+EMG signals are processed using a 20~Hz high-pass filter and a 60~Hz notch filter to remove motion artifacts and noise from the power line.
 We then compute the RMS value for each channel.
 For real-time feedback, we use the 90th percentile of RMS values across the 128 channels, which provides a robust measure of activation for gestures that may be spatially localized due to residual motor unit activity.
-This feedback is displayed to the user during data collection to help regulate effort.
+This feedback is displayed to the user during data collection to help regulate the effort of the user.

 To encourage consistent signal quality, data collection sessions alternate between target effort ranges of 15--30\% and 20--40\% of the MVC RMS.
 Each session consists of five sets, with three repetitions of each gesture per set.
 Depending on the day, the user completes between two and six data collection sessions.
 When online classification performance degrades during robot control, typically due to sleeve shift or changes in skin impedance, additional data collection sessions are performed at the researcher’s discretion, collecting data from gestures with the lowest online accuracy.